Daanish-Hindustani/Credit-card-Fraud-Detection/README.md

 <img width="438" alt="Screenshot 2024-01-02 at 1 53 02 PM" src="https://github.com/Daanish-Hindustani/Credit-card-Fraud-Detection/assets/134811343/ecfc2e03-6f87-482f-8836-810ed2020327">

+# Model Development
+The RandomForestClassifier was selected for its suitability in identifying anomalies and classifying transactions as fraudulent or normal.
+The model underwent training on 70% of the dataset, and it's noteworthy that no specific sampling techniques were deemed necessary for achieving robust results.

+# Challenges Overcome
+Imbalanced Dataset:
+Addressing the imbalanced nature of the dataset, with a significantly higher number of valid transactions compared to fraudulent ones, posed a challenge.
+Employing techniques such as oversampling, undersampling, or using ensemble methods helped mitigate this issue.

+# Feature Selection:
+Determining the most relevant features for the model was critical.
+Features like Time, V1-V28, and Amount were carefully analyzed to ensure their contribution to accurate fraud detection.

-# Model
+# Model Evaluation:
-RandomForestClassifier was used to determin anomalies in the data and classify fraud vs normal creditcard transactions.
-The Model was trained on 70% of the training set.
-No specifc sampling was needed for this model.
+Evaluating the model's performance required a nuanced approach.
+Metrics such as precision, accuracy, recall, and F1 score were considered comprehensively to gauge the model's effectiveness in real-world scenarios.

 # Results
-The model was tested on 30 % of the data and yeilded:
+After rigorous training and testing, the model demonstrated robust performance:

 Precision: 0.9556
 Accuracy: 0.9995
 Recall: 0.7818